sharingBookReview-SERVICE/sharingBookReview-BE/README.md

 A Node.js + Express based backend project.

 Click [Frontend side](https://github.com/sharingBookReview-SERVICE/sharingBookReview-FE) to go to corresponding React.js based frontend project.

 ---

-## Table of Contents
+## Table of Contents / 목차

-1. Goal
+1. Goal · 목표
-2. Dependencies
+2. Dependencies · 의존성
-3. Sample Codes
+3. Sample Codes · 코드 예시

-## Goal
+## Goal / 목표

 At the beginning of the project, deciding which part to focus and which part to discard &ndash; in terms of the tech stack &ndash; was the most difficult task.